Visiting Teotihuacan from Mexico City is really easy, and if you know how to do it, this can be the highlight of your time in the Distrito Federal.

 ENTRANCES – There are 5 entrances/exits.
 The bus will drop you off at Puerta 1, by the main entrance.

 EATING AT TEOTIHUACAN – Small restaurants and food vendors are located outside Puerta 2 of the site.
-La Gruta, outside of Puerta 5, is a popular option: it’s a very touristy spot located in a volcanic cave; the food is actually quite good (though pricey) and the atmosphere incredible.
+La Gruta, outside of Puerta 5, is a popular option: it’s a very touristy spot located in a volcanic cave; the food is actually quite good (though pricey), and the atmosphere is incredible.
 You will also find food vendors inside the site.

-BEST TIME TO VISIT – It is better to go on weekdays and the earlier the better.
+BEST TIME TO VISIT – It is better to go on weekdays, and the earlier, the better.
 The tour buses generally come in the early afternoon.
 Definitely do not go on a Sunday, as the site is free to Mexican citizens and residents and is guaranteed to be mobbed.

 TOILETS – The public restrooms are located just inside the entrance points.
 There are also restrooms in the museum.
 Have a few coins on you in case there is a charge to use the facilities.
 You may want to bring your own toilet tissue in your bag in the unfortunate event the stalls are empty.